Key takeaways for Electron Devices

 2. Bipolar Junction Transistor (BJT) Current Relationship

-For a BJT operating in the **Active Region** (used for linear amplification), the Collector Current (
+For a BJT operating in the Active Region (used for linear amplification), the Collector Current (IC) is directly proportional to the Base Current (IB) by the DC Current Gain (β):

 Active Devices